Registration: 8:00 - 8:30 am

 Continuing Education Credit Information

-This seminar is open to the public and offers 6.5 continuing education hours to engineers and 6.5 HSW continuing education hours to architects and landscape architects in most states, including Tennessee.
+This seminar is open to the public and offers 6.5 HSW PDHs to Tennessee architects, engineers, and interior designers.
 Educators and courses are not subject to preapproval in Tennessee.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.